 As a result of all this, the new iPhone will manage to churn out up to 11 hours worth video playback, 14 hours of 3G talk time and 10 days of standby in the smaller model.
 On the bigger one, the figures are even better.

 The new iPhones also come in the long-missed 128 GB flavour, other than the commonplace 16 and 64 GB versions.
+If you want to know about all the Apple mobiles, here’s a list of the latest Apple mobiles price in Pakistan and their specs.

 The cameras on the new iPhones are still the 8 megapixel lenses which we’re used to, but wait before you thrash them.
 The ‘iSight’ cameras come with the same True Tone Flash of last year, as well as f/2.2 aperture but also a new sensor.
 You also get phase-detecting autofocus, a new Best Shot mode and better phase detection.